itsbrex/adeu/README.md

 | `{++text++}` | Insertion | `{++Lessee++}`            |
 | `{>>text<<}` | Comment   | `{>>Clarify this term<<}` |

+### Semantic Appendix

+Contracts are full of landmines an LLM will miss on a first pass: defined terms used inconsistently, broken cross-references, OCR typos in scanned PDFs converted to Word.
+Adeu pre-computes these on extract and hands the agent a structured appendix alongside the text.

 ### Intelligent Mapping

 Word documents are messy.
 A word like "Contract" might be split into XML runs like `["Con", "tract"]` due to spellcheck or formatting history.